R5G1/financial-service/README.md

 # Empty project template
-Empty project with configured webpack, es-lint
+Empty project with configured webpack

 ### Easy to use:
 + Download project files